abahari/frontend-starter-kit/README.md

 ## Available Tasks
 - `gulp` or `gulp watch` Start watch for changes and server with Browsersync.
 - `gulp build` Run all development tasks
-- `gulp production` Run all development tasks and minify all files for production.
 - `gulp serve` Start server with Browsersync.
 - `gulp clean` Clean output directories.
 - `gulp lint` Lint everything.